top of page

 One of the organizations that received funding from CRC is the Father Tracy Advocacy Center.
 The website states that it provides essential services to the homeless and transient population, such as free bagged lunches, water, and access to a clothing bank.
 Additionally, they aim to address the region's opioid epidemic by connecting individuals ready to start their recovery journey to appropriate services.

-We reached out to the legislator and others for comment and received the following information from Carlos Rodriguez, Attorney At Law on behalf of Mercedes Vazquez-Simmons:
+We reached out to the legislator and others for comments and received the following information from Carlos Rodriguez, Attorney At Law on behalf of Mercedes Vazquez-Simmons:

 The statement continues, “Father Tracy specifically chose the following individuals he asked to be named to lead the mission: Father Laurence Tracy-Honoree / Incorporator and Founder 16 Siebert Street Rochester, New York 14605 Mercedes Vazquez-Simmons- Incorporator / Filer Board President and Treasurer PO Box 14802 Rochester, New York 14609 Father Robert Worth, St. Michael’s Church Board Secretary 859 N. Clinton Avenue Rochester, New York 14605 Rondolfo A. Rivera Board Member 133 Elmwood Terrace Rochester, New York 14620 A charitable corporation formed in New York must have at least three board members.”

-The letter states Mercedes Vazquez-Simmons resigned from the Father Tracy Advocacy Center in October 2018.
-However, the documents to incorporate filed on May 8, 2019, display the signature of Vazquez-Simmons.
+The letter states that Mercedes Vazquez-Simmons resigned from the Father Tracy Advocacy Center in October 2018.
+However, the documents filed to incorporate on May 8, 2019, display the signature of Vazquez-Simmons.

 Developing…